addr2data/aws-certification-prep/README.rst

 `Brian Ragazzi <https://github.com/BrianRagazzi>`_
 for assisting with the exercises in this project.

 I will be creating exercises that primarily use the CLI.
-Brian will be creating exercises that primarily use the the Management Console.
-In addition, Brian will re-create some my exercises to use the Management Console.
+Brian will be creating exercises that primarily use the Management Console.
+In addition, Brian will re-create some of my exercises to use the Management Console.

 We hope you enjoy using these exercises, as much as we enjoyed building them.

-Some of the exercises listed in the table below have two formats.
-The end result of these exercises is exactly the same:
+The tables below list the exercises we have created and their format(s).
+For exercises with both formats, the end result of both versions is the same.

   - CLI - Primarily uses the **awscli** for configuration.
   - GUI - Primarily used the **AWS Management Console** for configuration.